magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 Every 5 seconds, this health check calls the `pub/health_check.php` script.
 This script checks the availability of the server, each database, and Redis (if installed).
 The script must return a response within 500 milliseconds.
 If the script determines that any of these resources are down, it returns a 500 HTTP error code.
 If this error code is received in 8 out of 10 attempts, the backend is considered unhealthy.

-For more information, see <a href="https://www.varnish-cache.org/docs/4.1/users-guide/vcl-backends.html#health-checks" target="_blank">Varnish health checks</a> documentation.
+For more information, see the <a href="https://www.varnish-cache.org/docs/4.1/users-guide/vcl-backends.html#health-checks" target="_blank">Varnish health checks</a> documentation.

 ## Grace mode {#grace}

 Grace mode enables Varnish to keep an object in cache beyond its TTL (time to live) value.
 Varnish can then serve the expired (stale) content while it fetches a new version.
 This improves the flow of traffic and decreases load times.
 It's used in the following situations:

-* When Magento is healthy, but a request is taking longer than expected
+* When the Magento backend is healthy, but a request is taking longer than expected
-* When Magento is not healthy.
+* When the Magento backend is not healthy.

 The `vcl_hit` subroutine defines how Varnish responds to a request.

-### When Magento is healthy {#grace-healthy}
+### When the Magento backend is healthy {#grace-healthy}

 When the health checks determine that the Magento backend is healthy, Varnish checks whether the time remains in the grace period.
 The default grace period is 300 seconds, but a merchant can set the value from Admin.
 If the grace period hasn't expired, Varnish delivers the stale content.
 If the grace period has expired, Varnish serves the stale content and synchronously refreshes the object from the Magento backend.